Exokernel: Applications

-The available library operating systems for Exokernel include the custom ExOS system and an emulator for BSD.
+The available library operating systems for the exokernel include the custom ExOS system and an emulator for BSD.
 In addition to these, the exokernel team created the Cheetah web server, which uses the kernel directly.

 History

 The exokernel concept has been around since at least 1994, but As of 2024 exokernels are still a research effort and have not been used in any major commercial operating systems.

-A concept operating exokernel system is Nemesis, written by University of Cambridge, University of Glasgow, Citrix Systems, and the Swedish Institute of Computer Science.
+Another concept operating exokernel system is Nemesis, written by University of Cambridge, University of Glasgow, Citrix Systems, and the Swedish Institute of Computer Science.
 MIT has also built several exokernel-based systems, including ExOS.